It took a while, but after all those years at CoCreate

 In COM, a collection interface often implements a function called GetEnumerator()

-which returns the actual enumerator interface (IEnumVARIANT), or rather,
+which returns the actual enumerator interface (IEnumVARIANT

 a pointer to the interface.
 In my case, the signature of that function was: